julianmendez/soda/docs/README.md

 Annotations:
 - `@tailrec` to indicate tail recursion
 - `@override` to indicate an overriding of a JVM function
+- `@private` to force a function of a value to be private in the JVM bytecode
 - `@main` to indicate the entry point